In this article, you’ll learn how to teach swallowing exercises and compensatory strategies to your speech therapy patients with dysphagia.

 Your Swallowing Exercises Handout comes with 11 illustrations of common swallowing exercises.

-Use these images along with the instructions in this article to help your patients learn their swallowing exercises.
+Use these images and the instructions in this article to help your patients learn their swallowing exercises.

 More Resources

-Check out our shop for more print-and-go dysphagia handouts, illustrations, and treatment guides.
+Check out our shop and course for more dysphagia handouts, illustrations, and treatment guides!

 References